 Registration for this course is required, and students are requested to bring a Bible if possible.
 Cost for the four sessions is $25; for B’nai Sholom members, it is just $18.

-For more information about the November 13 sales and drives, visit www.bnaisholomalbany.org or contact the B’nai Sholom office at 518-482-5283 or email@example.com.
+For more information or to register for this course, contact the B’nai Sholom office at 518-482-5283 or e-mail firstname.lastname@example.org.